Froth on the Daydream

 Froth on the Daydream (L'Écume des jours, "The Froth of Days") is a 1947 surrealist novel by French author Boris Vian.
+It was first translated into English under that title in 1967.
+It has since been translated in additional versions under other English titles.

 Although told as a linear narrative, the novel employs surrealism and contains multiple plot lines, including the love stories of two couples, talking mice, and a man who ages years in a week.
 One of the main plot lines concerns a newlywed man whose wife develops a rare and bizarre illness that can be treated only by surrounding her with flowers.

-The book has been translated several times into English under different titles.
+The book has been translated several times into English, each version with a different title.
 Stanley Chapman's translation is titled Froth on the Daydream (Rapp & Carroll, 1967), John Sturrock's is called Mood Indigo (Grove Press, 1968), and Brian Harper's is named Foam of the Daze (TamTam Books, 2012).

-A 2014 edition based on the 2013 film adaptation and published by Farrar, Straus and Giroux is also titled Mood Indigo.
+Mood Indigo was adapted as a 2013 film by the same title.

+Farrar, Straus and Giroux published a second English version adapted from the film, and released as Mood Indigo (2014).

-Froth on the Daydream has been adapted into three feature films, two music albums, and an opera.
+Froth on the Daydream has been adapted as three feature films, two music albums, and an opera.